 None of the cabinet designs have a known nickname, although the slatted front model was advertised as being scientifically designed to spread all sound frequencies evenly.

 The upright console seen above was sighted for sale in Australia and the cabinet may be local to that market.

-Battery model of this set is the model 77, and there is a 9-valve (all metal valves) version, the model 43.
+There is a battery version of this set: the model 77, and a 9-valve (all metal valves) version, the model 43.

 Intermediate Frequency: 456kc/s

 Chassis Notes(most schematics can be clicked to download a full size version)

 Service information RCNZ_-_model_38_-_6V_AW_AC_-_1937.pdf